- Expose underrepresented high school students in STEM to the opportunities available in the health professions.

 - Time will be allotted during every session to allow participants to work on completing the necessary duties for the case competition.

-- Each participant will be required to write a personal statement or a reflection regarding their interests in medicine.
+- Each participant will be required to write a personal statement or a reflection regarding a variety of specified prompts.
 Medical students will review drafts, provide editing suggestions and feedback, and a final submission will be due at the end of the program.

 - Each participant is required to participate in a 15 minute mock interview with a medical student.

 - Interviewers will ask college interview style questions.

 - You will be asked to dress professionally and will be expected to answer questions as though you are applying to an undergraduate institution.